abdulbadii/history-tidying/README.md

 `$ h -r`
 append to current history from file ~/.bash_history

-An addition to history option is:
+An addition to history options, there is:

 `$ h -cr`
-reload from file `~/.bash_history`
+reload history from file `~/.bash_history`
-(clean the current history up and then do as above)
+(clean the current history up and then do as previous above)

-Except as alias a mere `history` command, type period such as `$ h .`
+Except the mere `history` command itself as typing h <enter> will get into this interactive history tidying

+So it needs a period such as
+`$ h .`
-i.e. simply list them entirely numbered, since `$ h`
+to simply list numbered command history entirely
-will instead enter the mentioned interactive history tidying

 Do **h -w** to ensure save in ~/.bash_history after tidying up before exit